Cycling Apps AI

 - Relive — turns ride recordings into map-based visualised stories.

-- Ride With GPS — Strava alternative.
-Free tier roughly matches Strava’s free tier.
+- Ride With GPS — a Strava alternative.
+The free tier roughly matches Strava’s free tier.
+One of the most widely used for long-distance touring and route planning.

 - Garmin Connect — Garmin’s equivalent.
 Syncs especially well with Garmin devices.

 - MAPS.ME — primarily a Google Maps alternative, but its cycling navigation makes it useful on the bike.
-Auto-downloads regions for offline use.
-Often includes hiking trails, water sources, etc. (uses OpenStreetMaps).
+Auto-downloads regions for offline use (uses OpenStreetMap).
 Fully free.
-Bike tourists often choose it specifically for the offline mode.
+(After the original team left, ads increased — Organic Maps above is its “clean” continuation.)

 - Maplocs — another nav/route-builder; syncs with others.